kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/inactive-customers.md

 | 6   | 2           | 2024-11-23 | 300.00       |
 | 7   | 2           | 2024-11-11 | 300.00       |

-Write a query to find customers who have never placed an order.
+Write a query to identify all customers who have never placed an order.
+These are the customers the marketing team wants to target with their special promotion.

 ## Expected Output